-Jenelle Evans’ Custody Of Jace Battle With Mom Heats Up, When Will It Be Over?
+Jenelle Evans Seeks Custody Of Jace, Court Battle With Mom Heats Up

 — Jenelle Evans (@PBandJenelley_1) March 7, 2017

 Meanwhile, the legal custody battle over Jace drags out in the courts.
-And, considering the fact that production of Teen Mom 2 takes place long before viewers see the drama, it could be months before viewers see the final resolution.
+Considering the fact that production of Teen Mom 2 takes place long before viewers see the drama, it could be months before viewers see the final resolution.

-As The Hollywood Gossip reports, two years after Jenelle began angling for custody of Jace, there hasn’t been any inkling of a trial, and court dates keep getting pushed back.
+As the Hollywood Gossip reports, two years after Jenelle began angling for custody of Jace, there hasn’t been any inkling of a trial, and court dates keep getting pushed back.

 “I’m already on the priority list, but there are cases that are older than mine that are in the same position.”

-As of this writing, the next scheduled court date in the Jenelle/Barbara custody battle is in May, although whether or not that date, too, will be changed remains to be seen.
+As of this writing, the next scheduled court date in the Jenelle/Barbara custody battle is in May, although whether that date, too, will be changed remains to be seen.

 Do you think Jenelle Evans should be allowed to have custody of Jace?